fs-c/maniac/README.md

 #### Map fetching

-On Windows, if no `-m` option is passed, `maniac` will attempt to read the beatmap from the window title, and idle while you're in the menus.
+On Windows, if no `-m` switch is passed, `maniac` will attempt to read the beatmap from the window title, and idle while you're in the menus.

 Beatmaps are read from the `DEFAULT_OSU_PATH` defined in `osu.h`, and it is assumed that the folder structure has not been tampered with (eg that `Songs/` contains only folders, etc).

 The default osu! path on Windows is `C:\Users\<username>\AppData\local\osu!\Songs`, and on Linux it's `/home/<username>/osufolder/Songs`.
 Since you will likely have gone through some hoops to get osu! running on Linux, it's probably easiest to just symlink `~/osufolder` to wherever you keep your osu! files.

+### Replay functionality

+The `-r` switch enables replays, meaning that, after the end of the current map has been reached, `maniac` will restart the current map and play it again.

+To simulate human progression, `-r` accepts a delta that will be subtracted from the current delay at every replay.

 ### Compilation